morgankeys/mcp_espn_ff/architecture.md

 - **ESPN Credential names**: `espn_s2`, `SWID`

 ### Credential database
 The server should use a simple SQLite database to securely store credentials and secrets.
-In this way, the server should be able to store credentials for multiple accounts.
+In this way, the server should be able to store credentials for multiple leagues or accounts.

-Example db row:
+Credentials table:
-- uuid
+- SWID (primary key)
-- league id
-- team id
 - espn_s2

+Leagues table:
+- league_id (primary key)
+- team_id
+- team_name
-- SWID
+- SWID (foreign key -> credentials table)

+### Authentication
 The service should also allow users to sign in to their espn fantasy football account via playwrite browser and then retrieve the appropriate credentials.

-### When to authenticate
-Authentication should be handled as needed; there does not need to be a tool for authentication.
-However, each tool must check
+The folowing is an outline of how authentication should work:

+- Open playwrite browser to https://www.espn.com/fantasy/football/, poll for cookie with credentials
+- Save SWID, espn_s2.
+Create row in credentials table with these values.
+- Make sure the browser is still on https://www.espn.com/fantasy/football/
+- Find element id="fantasy-feed-items"
+- Within that element, find every <a> tag with class favItem__team.
+For each <a>:
+  - find the href
+  - parse out leagueId=<int>, save as league_id
+  - parse out teamId=2, save as team_id
+  - Find div class=”favItem__name” and save the string as team_name
+  - Save league_id, team_id, team_name, SWID to leagues table

 ### Playwright lifecycle
 - Single-flight: Only one browser authentication can run at a time.
 Concurrent requests receive “Authentication is already in progress.
 Please wait for the current login to complete.”